reymon359/how-to-live/advices/Keep in touch with people that matter to you/index.md

 ---
-name: ' Keep in touch with people that matter to you'
+name: 'Keep in touch with people that matter to you'
 Categories: ['Communication', 'Reminders', 'Relationship']
 ---
 # Keep in touch with people that matter to you